cofoeducistudent/tam-ms1-c/README.md

 ![The Attachment](assets/support/ta-poster-m.jpg)

-An independent film production company **Black Eagle films(BEF)** are in the process of releasing a horror flick on halloween 2019 called **“The Attachment”**.
+An independent film production company **Black Eagle films (BEF)** are in the process of releasing a horror flick on Halloween 2019 called **“The Attachment”**.
 They need a website developer to create a basic static web site that will aid them in promoting the film.

 ## **(S)tratergy**

 #### **EXTERNAL USER GOAL**
-Black Eagle films anticipate the site users or customers are movie-goers and some are horror film fans who appreciate a low-budget horror.Been in business for some time BEF have an idea about their market.
+Black Eagle films anticipate the site users or customers are movie-goers and some are horror film fans who appreciate a low-budget horror.
+Been in business for some time BEF has an idea about their market.

-* Typically, users wish to find out about upcoming films, see images from the movie, and of course a trailer  to whet their appetite.
+* Typically, users wish to find out about upcoming films, see images from the movie, and of course, a trailer  to whet their appetite.

-* In addition, they like to see or find out something about the production.
+* Also, they like to see or find out something about the production.

 * If interested,  users like the option to contact the promoters if they have any questions, such as what the certification rating is expected to be when the film is released and where it will be shown.

 #### **SITE OWNER GOAL**
-From Black Eagle Film’s perspective, they wish the site to be a first step in their promotion stratergy for the film , providing typically expected information to their customers.
+From Black Eagle Film’s perspective, they wish the site to be the first step in their promotion strategy for the film, providing typically expected information to their customers.

 They wish the site to reflect the nature of the film and **not pander to 'gore-slasher' type materials**.